stanleyn/Comp790-166-Comp-Bio/Datasets.md

   * Sample Metadata: https://github.com/lmweber/diffcyt-evaluations (check depending on which sub dataset)
   * Paper: https://www.nature.com/articles/s42003-019-0415-5

+## Types of Questions
+The sky is the limit in the single cell world.
+Here are some concrete ideas:

+* **Clustering** : For a dataset with hundreds of samples you will have to deal with millions of cells.
+How do you cluster into coherent cell populations without losing too much information?
+Clustering on single-cell data has a lot of activity in the literature, so proceed with caution.
+  * How well can you preserve small clusters that might not be found consistently across algorithms?
+  * How do you incorporate some notion of 'semi supervision', with regards to the patient outcomes or well-known canonical marker combinations?
+  * How can you make existing algorithms faster by doing some smart pre-processing of your dataset?
+  * What do you do with the clusters?
+Try to come up with something useful to do with your cell populations.
+  * Batch effects and clustering- if there are clear batches in the data, how do we take that into account?

+* **Predicting Patient Outcomes** : The overarching goal here is to extract information from the heteregenity within a single-cell dataset for downstream tasks.
+  * predict how a patient's immune system will look based on measurements from a previous timepoint
+  * can you develop an approach to generate features from single cell data to accurately patients with different clinical outcomes
+  * unsupervised questions: if we don't know what the patient labels are, can we extract features from the data
+  * twin studies: how can you use sets of twins to systematically study immune system differences?
+  * Which type of immune features are associated with some continuous or ordinal variable (like time, or disease severity)

 # Multiomics Datasets
 How can we successfully integrate multiple biological modalities measured in a common set of patients.